voicegain/platform/ANNOUNCE.md

 Issues fixed:
 * #rcj-536: Stop users from logging into a different application from account.type
 * #rcj-534: handling unknown speaker it transcript export

-### Minor release 1.57.0 is scheduled for 5/12/2022 between 7:00pm and 8:00pm CST

-This release includes:
-* More accurate offline transcription.
-* Improved language selection in Transcribe App.
-* Private Contexts in Web Console

-Issues fixed:
-* #rcj-532: Microphone capture transcript in Transcribe App occasionally does not load (No Data)
-* #rcj-527: Text export from Transcribe App does not have modified speaker names
-* #rcw-6: (Transcribe app) An exception shows up in the console when Settings is clicked

 **Backwards incompatibility:**